Tags

 2. Click **Create Tag** in the page header.

-3. In the **Create Tag** drawer, enter a short **Name** that users will understand in forms, imports, broadcasts, segments, and automations.
+3. In the **Create Tag** drawer, enter a short **Name** that users will recognize in forms, imports, broadcasts, segments, and automations.

-4. Add a **Description** when the tag's meaning is not obvious from the name alone.
+4. Add a **Description** when the tag's meaning is not clear from the name alone.

-9. Apply it through a [Form](https://mailrith.com/docs/forms.md), [Import](https://mailrith.com/docs/subscriber-imports-exports.md), subscriber profile, [Magic Link](https://mailrith.com/docs/magic-links.md), or [Automation](https://mailrith.com/docs/automations.md).
+6. Apply the tag through a [Form](https://mailrith.com/docs/forms.md), [Import](https://mailrith.com/docs/subscriber-imports-exports.md), subscriber profile, [Magic Link](https://mailrith.com/docs/magic-links.md), or [Automation](https://mailrith.com/docs/automations.md).

-Tags can be applied manually on subscriber profiles, during CSV imports, after form submissions, through magic links, from automation actions, or in bulk from the subscriber directory.
-This flexibility is useful, but it also means tag hygiene matters.
-If two tags mean the same thing, merge or retire one before both spread into campaigns and automations.
+You can apply tags manually on subscriber profiles, during CSV imports, after form submissions, through magic links, from automation actions, or in bulk from the subscriber directory.
+This flexibility is useful, but tag hygiene matters.
+If two tags mean the same thing, choose which tag to keep, move the needed subscribers or workflows to that tag, and then merge or retire the extra tag before both tags spread into campaigns and automations.

-When importing subscribers, include tag columns or apply tags in the import wizard.
-This gives every imported contact a clear source or campaign label immediately, which makes later targeting and troubleshooting much easier.
+When importing subscribers, include tag columns in the CSV file or apply tags in the import wizard.
+This labels every imported subscriber with a clear source or campaign right away, which makes later targeting and troubleshooting easier.

 1. To import tags in bulk, click **Import Tags** on the **Tags** page.